kalzeo/Augmented-Fashion-Android-AR/README.md

-# Face Effect AR App
+# Augmented Fashion Android AR App

 This document provides step-by-step instructions on how to set up and build the Augmented Fashion Android AR project.
-This project is a mobile application designed for Android that uses machine learning to visualize effects on a user's face.
+This project is a mobile application designed for Android that uses machine learning to visualize effects on a user's face, may extend the functionality to other use cases in the future.
 It relies on the MediaPipe framework, an open-source library that provides tools for building perception pipelines.

 This guide is intended for developers who want to build and customize the application.
 It assumes that you have basic knowledge of Android app development, MediaPipe, and the Bazel build system.